SarahE-Dev/github-workflows/breakout-exercises/merge_conflict_exercise.md

 ## Discussion Questions (Team sharing)

 1. **What was your strategy for combining the features?**
-2. **What conflicts did you encounter and how did you resolve them?**
+2. **What conflicts would you expect and how would you resolve them?**
 3. **What would you test to make sure your merge works?**
-4. **How is this different from just "picking one side" of the conflict?**
+4. **How is an intelligent merge different from just "picking one side"?**

 ---

-## Expected Intelligent Solution
+## Expected Intelligent Solution (at a high level)

-A good merge should:
+A good merge should, in principle:
 1. **Combine imports** from both branches
 2. **Use database models** with **secure password hashing**
 3. **Include input validation** in the database-saving endpoint